khaudio/creature_adventures/Rules.md

 # Shaman

 `Shaman` revive and heal creatures by variable amounts.
-Players can choose how much to risk when rolling for healing.

-Choose:

-- 50% healing to one creature without rolling
-- Roll for a chance to heal one creature
-    - 50% chance for 25% healing
-    - 30% chance for 75% healing
-    - 20% chance for 100% healing
-- Roll for a chance to heal all creatures
-    - 50% chance for 0% healing
-    - 30% chance for 10% healing
-    - 20% chance for 100% healing
+Choose a creature to heal and roll 1d6 for the amount of HP healed.

 # Sigils